DrishP98/leaflet-challenge/README.md

 ## Installation and use
 Data source: UWA analystics bootcamp Software.
 Code is given/written using:
-* JavaScript file in Leaflet
+* JavaScript and Leaflet
-* D3 library
-* JSON file
+* D3 JSON and leaflet geoJSON
-* CSS HTML document in Chrome
+* CSS and HTML in Chrome
 * Python 3
 * Visual Studio Code 1.84.2